MystenLabs/sui/narwhal/Docker/README.md

 Loki is a log collector and processor.
 It is exposed as a datasource in Grafana and makes the logs easily searchable.
 	- https://grafana.com/oss/loki/

+Currently there are no Loki dashboards defined, however you can browse the logs via the "Explorer", selecting the Loki datasource.

 ## Troubleshooting